Dimitrios-Iatropoulos/Software-Defect-Detection/README.md

 # Software-Defect-Detection

 ## Project Overview
 This project applies machine learning models to automatically identify defects in software, utilizing a range of classifiers and datasets to assess their performance in software defect detection tasks.
+It was developed in collaboration with Panagiotis Ioannou.

 ## Classifiers